Creativity Coaching Trainings

 Time commitment: The average time commitment is 2 – 4 hours a week.

-or contact Dr. Maisel at ericmaisel@hotmail.com if you prefer to pay by check.
+Purchase Now or contact Dr. Maisel at ericmaisel@hotmail.com if you prefer to pay by check.

 SYLLABUS FOR THE TRAINING

-The Advanced Creativity Coaching Training works a little differently from the Introduction to Creativity Coaching Training in that each week participants choose a lesson to work on.
-(In the introductory training everyone works on the same lesson.)
+The Advanced Creativity Coaching Training works a little differently from the Introduction to Creativity Coaching Training, in that each week participants choose a lesson to work on.
+(In the introductory training, everyone works on the same lesson.)

-Each week participants are offered two issue lessons from which to choose as well as one practice-building lesson (as practice-building is one focus of the advanced training).
+Each week, participants are offered two issue lessons from which to choose as well as one practice-building lesson (as practice-building is one focus of the advanced training).
 In a given week you might choose either to answer an issue lesson or a practice-building lesson.

 During the first six weeks of the training we focus on the issues of writers, the second six weeks we focus on the issues of visual artists, and the last four weeks of the training we focus on the issues of performers.
 If you want to use the training to build your practice you might focus every week on a practice-building lesson; or you can focus more on the issues presented.
 You have maximum flexibility to make the training suit your needs.